jzipkin1812/Gravity_Switch/README.md

 With your primary pointer on the top-left location of where you want your text, press TAB.
 Then, input your desired text into the terminal.
 (This feature uses Python's input() function.)
 The text should appear on screen.

 # New Features and Changelog
+## Version 1.5 (7/10/2024):
+* Added new "How to Play" and "Game Over" screens.
+* The player can now see the grid by holding Lshift at any time.
 ## Version 1.4 (7/8/2024):
 * Finished D-10.
 World D now complete.
 * Started world E with E-1 through E-5.